Artist

 - Creator-controlled releases usually retain a healthier artist-side share than major-label catalogs.

-Olaru sits in the top 100% of tracked artists on the site by modeled artist-side earnings.
+Olaru lands in the top 100% of tracked artists by estimated artist-side earnings.

 How It Compares